 Texas A&M has the responsibility for emergency operations within its jurisdiction.
-Other local government agencies responding to a request for assistance will normally be under the authorities granted by their jurisdiction; however, they are under the direction of the incident commander.
+Other local government agencies responding to a request for assistance will normally act under the authorities granted by their jurisdiction; however, they are under the direction of the Incident Commander.